CASE® Network of Competencies and Academic Standards

 - See download options available (after selecting a framework).

 - Contact firstname.lastname@example.org if you experience any issues.

 18. How do I access the secure API?

 Once logged into the CASE Network, see the menu item to Request an API.
 Complete the form.
-Once your registration is processed, IMS will provide you with the key and secret via email.
-IMS provides one set of credentials per organization.
+Once your registration is processed, 1EdTech will provide you with the key and secret via email.
+1EdTech provides one set of credentials per organization.
 This is a manual process and could take up to two business days.
 If you do not receive your credentials or run into difficulty implementing it, please contact email@example.com.

 19. How do I reset my password?
 What do I do if I forget my password?

 As of December 2020, passwords for CASE Network are no longer needed.
 A 1EdTech website login credential provides access to the CASE Network.